 temporary cover − for example long-term sickness and sabbaticals

 receive a Schedule of Assignment which confirms the mutuality of obligation between the individual and the University for an agreed assignment.

 Appropriate use of hourly paid workers

-It is important that individuals are only engaged on an hourly paid contract basis where it is appropriate to do so.
-It is the responsibility of all managers in the University to ensure that any hourly paid workers who are engaged in their areas are only done so appropriately and on an appropriate basis.
+It's important that individuals are only engaged on an hourly paid contract basis where it is appropriate to do so.
+It is the responsibility of all managers in the University to ensure that any hourly paid workers who are engaged in their areas are only done so appropriately and on an ad-hoc basis.